Michael Bruno (entrepreneur): Career

-In 2001, after moving to Paris, France, Bruno created 1stdibs.com, an online luxury marketplace for antiques, jewelry, and fine art that grew to include thousands of dealers around the world.
-He said the idea for the company came to him while visiting the famous Clignancourt flea market in Paris.
+In 2001, after moving to Paris, France, Bruno created 1stdibs.com, an online luxury marketplace for antiques, jewellery, and fine art.
+He said the idea for the company came to him while visiting the Clignancourt flea market in Paris.

-Since the company's founding, it has expanded into 17 markets around the world, including the United States, several European countries, and Australia.

 In 2011, Bruno accepted a $60 million investment from venture capital firm, Benchmark, and stepped down from his role as CEO of 1stdibs but stayed on as chief creative officer.
-In late 2012, 1stdibs received an additional $42 million in Series B funding from Index Ventures and Spark Capital.

-In January 2014, Chinese ecommerce company Alibaba Group invested $15 million in 1stdibs to help the company expand its business in Asia.

-In 2015 Bruno launched an interior design app called HousePad.
-Housepad is a digital household management and communication tool that helps homeowners communicate with family members, guests, and home-related service providers such as interior designers, architects, and gardeners.

-In 2016, Art-Design-Carta was launched.
-Art-Design-Carta is a private marketplace that is available to professionals in the art and design business.
-The site allows dealers to offer their latest finds to professional buyers before they post them on any open market sites.

-Real estate and historic building preservation

-Bruno is a collector of historic properties and has been purchasing and restoring historic homes and properties since the 1990s.
-He says his passion for historic preservation began with the purchase of a 1920s-era villa designed by William Templeton Johnson.

 In 2012, Bruno bought a 12,000-square-foot mansion in Tuxedo Park, New York.
 The mansion was designed in the early 1900s by John Russell Pope.
 Bruno also owns a historic park adjacent to the Tuxedo Park property.
 The 55-acre park was designed by Frederick Law Olmsted, the landscape architect who designed Central Park in New York City.
 The Tuxedo Park home was featured in a July 2015 photo tour in design magazine Elle Décor.

-Bruno owns several additional historic properties in and around Tuxedo Park, including Loomis Laboratory, a stone castle built in 1901.
-The Loomis Laboratory building serves as headquarters for Bruno's Housepad app.

-Bruno and his partner Alexander Jakowec purchased a 14,000 square-foot mansion on Coopers Neck Lane in Southampton, New York in 2015.
-The mansion was built in the early 20th century by American architect and urban planner Grosvenor Atterbury.